epv44/EVSlidingTableViewCell/README.md

 ## About

-EVSlidingTableViewCell is a custom UITableViewCell that implements the "slide to reveal" functionality similar to Google Hangouts.
+EVSlidingTableViewCell is a custom UITableViewCell that implements the "slide to reveal" functionality similar to GChat.
 It supports between 1 and 4 configurable action buttons that are revealed as the user defined Overlay is slid away.

 ## Usage